torchnyu/blog/_drafts/2019-12-25-surprisingly-functional.md

   its endlessly verbose syntax, then functional programming languages will blow your mind.
 Languages like OCaml or Haskell have very good type inference which means you'll almost never have to specify a type.
-In general functional programming type systems get in your way far less often.
+Functional programming type systems get in your way far less often.

 - No more NullPointerExceptions.
 Many functional languages feature non-nullability, which basically means values cannot be null by